Des-q: a quantum algorithm to provably speedup retraining of decision trees: Tree construction with Des-q

 \subsection{Data loading}

-As first step we first efficiently load the classical data $\textsf{Data} = \{X, Y\}$, as introduced in Sec~\ref{sec:term}, into quantum states.
-One of the most efficient quantum encoding to date is the amplitude encoding scheme which is a link between quantum computing and linear algebra to extract quantum systems properties.
+The first step to build a quantum algorithm on classical dataset $\textsf{Data} = \{X, Y\}$ (Sec~\ref{sec:term}) is to be able to load it into a quantum accessible memory such that one can efficiently query the data as quantum encoded states.
+Among the most space-efficient quantum encoding proposals is the amplitude encoding scheme which provides a natural link between quantum computing and linear algebra to be able to construct useful quantum algorithms \cite{montanaro2016quantum}.